When it comes to ecommerce, there’s one thing you definitely count on: change is always just around the corner!

 This is where the use of chatbots comes in handy!

-Software technology that mimics human interaction, either in a written or spoken format, chatbots can take shape as website bots, apps, social media chatbots, and voice assistants.
+Software that mimics human interaction, either in a written or spoken format, chatbots can take shape as website bots, apps, social media chatbots, and voice assistants.
 They’re used to provide site visitors with incredibly speedy responses and accurate information 24/7.
-Although the presence of chatbots on ecommerce sites is nothing new, chatbot technology has seriously advanced since it originally started appearing to assist online shoppers.
+Although the presence of chatbots on ecommerce sites is nothing new, chatbot technology has seriously advanced since it originally started appearing to aid online shoppers.

 11. Social commerce